mutisyag/ozone/doc/workflow.md

 #### Reporter

-While a submission is ongoing, _Party Reporter_ users (from the corresponding Party) will be able to:
+While a submission is in _Data Entry_, _Party Reporter_ users (from the corresponding Party) will be able to:

 - make changes to the data using the web forms
 - upload data in the form of an xls or xlsx file, that can be automatically converted to ORS data